vue-comps/vue-comps-dropdown/README.md

 after-enter |  will be called when opened before-leave |  will be called before close animation after-leave |  will be called when closed

+#### Positioning
+There are three ways of positioning.
+The default is as a sibling of the parent element, the other posibilities are  as a child of the parent element, or on `body`.
+- The sibling/parent positioning can be problematic when you have an `overflow:hidden` as a parent to the nearest element with `position:absolute|relative|fixed` and the dropdown is overflowing.
+- the `body` positioning can be problematic when the parent is moving relative to `body` or when you depend on inheritance of styles.

 #### Transition